north-numerical-computing/anymatrix/readme.md

 - core/tournament
 - core/unitary_eye
 - core/uptraporth
 - Hadamard matrix of Edelman and Friedman: anymatrix('hadamard/hadamard',16,9)

+The input arguments for core/totally_nonneg have been changed and the ability to return the infinity norm condition number has been added.

 ## Quick start